Over the next couple of weeks we are making a switch to a new calendar & room booking system.

 This month's program is all about Mad Science, with fizzing colors, magnets and much more.

 The program is for preschoolers and toddlers and their caregivers.
 Registration is not required in advance to attend.

 The Purcell Public Library invites local genealogy researchers to find help in providing information for members of the community tracking down their family history.

-Staff will share research knowledge, as well as ideas and how-tos on the many resources available through the library in its Individual Genealogy Help sessions from 1 to 3 p.m. on Mondays, Oct.
-10 and 24, in the Meeting Room of the library, to provide individual genealogy help.
+Staff will share research knowledge, as well as ideas and how-tos on the many resources available through the library in Individual Genealogy Help Sessions, from 1 to 3 p.m. on Mondays, March 13 and 27, in the Meeting Room of the library.
 Registration is required in advance to have a time slot to meet.

 And a session of genealogy help will go outside the doors of the library to the McClain County Historical Museum from 2 to 4 p.m.
 Thursday, March 16.
 The museum is at 203 W. Washington St. in downtown Purcell.